halfow/incubate/README.md

 - Add user config dir to allow
   - custom templates
   - changes to the default templates
-- Add a way to template "jinja templates"
+- Test FastAPI template by running the server and testing the endpoints